SQL Server SUM() Function

 SQL Server SUM() function examples

-The following statement returns the total stocks of all products in all stores:
+The following statement uses the SUM() function to calculate the total stocks of all products in all stores:

 SELECT